 Great Outdoors Colorado (GOCO) and the Colorado Youth Corps Association (CYCA) are pleased to announce a $500,000 grant opportunity for open space, local government, and land trusts to hire conservation corps!
 In addition to public parks and open spaces, corps projects can occur on private lands protected by a conservation easement.
-The RFP can be found at www.cyca.org.
+The RFP can be uploaded HERE.
 The application deadline is Thursday, Sept.
-20, 2018 at 4:00 PM.
-Successful projects will be announced in December 2018 and crews will complete the proposed work in 2019.
+19, 2019 at 4:00 PM early submissions are strongly encouraged.
+Successful projects will be announced in December 2019 and crews will complete the proposed work in 2020.

 Colorado Department of Public Health and Environment Water Quality Planning Design and Engineering Grants.
 These grants provide money to small communities to help cover costs associated with the State Revolving Fund pre-application requirements.
 Grants require a 20 percent match from the applicant.
 Planning grant applicants must complete the prequalification form and attend a pre-application meeting.
 Design and engineering grant applicants will be considered by project needs assessment submissions by approved disadvantaged communities.
 For more information CLICK HERE.